MatejaSela/ParkingProblem/README.md

 - ex.
 Car
   String carType = FiftyKW

   Double moneyToPayFees = 20

   Integer hoursStayedAtParkingLot = 0

   Boolean enteringTheLot = true

 After some time the car will exit the lot and the hoursStayedAtParkingLot will change accordingly.

 # Tools used

-Plain Java was used for this project.
+Plain Java was used for this project, mvn and Junit to run the tests